paulchyz/OSA_Kafka_Demo/README.md

 Now that Ravello, Python, and your local machine are configured, the next step is accessing OSA in your browser and setting up the data stream.

 ### Access OSA
 To access the OSA interface, you will need the OSA public IP address and the OSA port number found in the summary tab of the Ravello application menu.
-Navigate to the following address in your browser:
+Make sure you are not on a network that will block your connection (e.g. clear corporate), then navigate to the following address in your browser:

 ```
 [OSA public IP]:[OSA port number]/osa